ThallesLima3301/Torre_Engineering-test_technician/README.md

 TailwindCSS: Used for responsive and modern UI design.

-🧩 Is there anything I would like to improve?
+# 🧩 Is there anything I would like to improve?

 Yes, some areas that could be improved with more time:

+Given more time, I would have Added Vercel deployment for live demos and faster hosting

 Add authentication (JWT) to handle real user sessions.